BubbleCow/bubblecow-documentation/Editorial/Writers/T/Tony Cordwell/Royalist Rogue/Screenplay/Royalist Rogue Screenplay.md

 The door closes softly behind him, and JAMES disappears into the bustling streets of London, a lone figure on a mission, his appearance a testament to the lengths he will go to for those he is sworn to protect.

+### Scene 29

+**EXT./INT.
+SIR THOMAS FAIRFAX'S LONDON RESIDENCE - DAY**

+The London streets are alive with the hustle of daily life, but JAMES, or rather, 'Edward Willoughby,' cuts through the crowd like a shadow.
+His scowl is a shield, parting the sea of people before him.
+It's a quiet amusement for him, noting how quickly others avert their gaze or change their path to avoid his stern approach.
+The effect of his Puritan disguise is palpable, lending him an aura of unapproachable austerity.

+Turning off the busy street, JAMES finds himself on a quieter lane, lined with elaborately decorated buildings that speak of wealth and influence.
+He strides with purpose, his destination clear.
+The residence of Sir Thomas Fairfax looms ahead, its facade imposing yet distinguished.

+Without hesitation, JAMES climbs the steps to the front door, his hand rapping firmly against the wood.
+The door swings open, revealing a MANSERVANT, taken aback by the sudden appearance of this stern visitor.

+**JAMES:**
+(With an authoritative tone)
+Edward Willoughby to see the General.

+Without waiting for an invitation or acknowledgment, JAMES, still embodying the character of Edward Willoughby, steps past the threshold, his presence commanding and his scowl unwavering.
+The MANSERVANT, momentarily flustered by the abrupt entrance, hurries to close the door behind him, casting a wary glance at the visitor's retreating back.

+Inside, the residence is a testament to Sir Thomas Fairfax's status, each room meticulously appointed and echoing the footsteps of history.
+JAMES moves with a confident stride, the heavy thud of his boots on the polished floors a stark contrast to the hushed reverence of the surroundings.

+As he is led deeper into the heart of the house, the air seems to thicken, charged with the anticipation of the impending encounter.
+JAMES's disguise, a calculated choice, now serves its most crucial purpose: to bring him face-to-face with Sir Thomas Fairfax, a meeting that could change the course of events to come.

+SCENE 31 IN TEH FILE IS NEXT, IT IS SCENE 30 HERE